 - High counts: 55 in the Panhandle 15 Apr 2001, 41 in the Rainwater Basin 9 Mar 2011, and 30-40 in southwest Nebraska 30 Mar 2004.

-Summer: Northern Harriers may nest anywhere in the state where wet meadows occur (Ducey, 1988, Mollhoff 2016).
-As might be expected, most reports during the breeding season are from the Panhandle and Sandhills, where extensive marsh habitat and grassland exists (Mollhoff 2016).
+Summer: Northern Harriers may nest anywhere in the state where wet meadows occur (Ducey, 1988, Mollhoff 2016), although, as might be expected, most reports during the breeding season are from the Panhandle and Sandhills, where extensive marsh habitat and grassland exists (Mollhoff 2016).
 Breeding numbers may not be large however; the Nebraska Breeding Bird Atlas found “disappointingly few reports from the Sandhills” during 1984-1989 (Mollhoff 2001).
 Breeding may have occurred regularly in the Rainwater Basin up until the late 20th Century, but Jorgensen (2012) noted there were no nesting records since the 1980s.
 Mollhoff (2016) showed a marked decrease in observations in the Rainwater Basin between between the first BBA (1984-1989) and second BBA (2006-2012).
 Numbers and breeding locations fluctuate according to prey availability; the species is essentially nomadic from year to year (Smith et al 2020).